Dutch Court Backs Akzo Nobel in Dispute With Elliott Management -- Update

 With its court challenge, Elliott was betting that a favorable shareholder vote -- or the threat of one -- to remove an important opponent to PPG's offer, could pressure the board to bow to deal talks.

 At the hearing PPG Chief Executive Michael McGarry also urged the Dutch court, known as the Enterprise Chamber, to "do all that is necessary" to require Akzo to enter into negotiations, according to a transcript of the executive's statement.
-PPG didn't immediately respond to a request for comment Monday.
+PPG said Monday that it remains open to deal talks with Akzo, but "without productive engagement, PPG will assess and decide whether or not to pursue an offer for Akzo Nobel."

 Hostile takeover attempts are considered risky because they create a conflict for shareholder support.
 The acquiring company also doesn't have the benefit of due-diligence on the target company's operations that is typical in friendly transactions.